-Note: Y, GDP; L, labor; M, imports (exports); VS, vertical specialization; $Inv_M$ and $Con_M$ , imported invest and consum; TFPshare, share of catch-up that is accounted for by TFP;
+Note: Y, GDP; L, labor; M, imports (exports); VS, vertical specialization; Inv_M and Con_M , imported

 "leakage", imported inputs and investment goods are exempt from tariffs even for domestic sales;

 The third row of Table 4 provides the results of this simulation.
 The tariff exemption generates a little more than 2 percent of the GDP per worker catch-up, a very small amount.
 Not surprisingly, this policy does better at capturing the increase in the export share of GDP with the model predicting a rise from 14.7 percent to 76.9 percent.
 In the data, it rose to 92.3 percent.
 The policy also does well at predicting the increase in vertical specialization.
 Relative to the initial steady-state, the model generates a tripling of the share of imported investment goods in GDP, but in the data it increased by a factor of 10.
 The model delivers a counterfactual prediction on the change in the consumption share of imports, as well.
 Overall, this policy does fairly well in explaining the increases in trade, with the exception of the consumption share of imports; however, it has very little explanatory power for the catch-up in GDP per worker.